 - Exercise for at least 150 minutes of moderate or 75 minutes of vigorous aerobic activity per week.

 - Eat healthy with a diet that includes all major food groups, particularly fruits, vegetables, and whole-grain products.
 Limit consumption of foods with high-caloric/low nutritional content.

 - Limit alcohol and avoid tobacco to help in the management of blood pressure and stress, which can lower the risk for heart disease.

 - Rest, allowing your body to reset, and try to get at least 6-8 hours of sleep per night.

 - Schedule and keep medical appointments for well visits, immunizations, and annual screenings, and follow up with your doctors as necessary.

 Q: How can we learn more and find the best heart health resources?

-A: Join our webcast, “Take It to Heart,” on February 24, 2021, when I will be joined by Santreis Cook, PharmD, Magellan Rx clinical pharmacist, to discuss the connection between heart health and mental health and answer questions.
-Register for free here.
+A: Watch the recording from our webinar, “Take It to Heart,” where I was joined by Santreis Cook, PharmD, Magellan Rx clinical pharmacist, to discuss the connection between heart health and mental health and answer questions.